Regardless of your denomination, you can find theology scholarships to fulfill your vocational calling for church service.

 Deadline: March 31st

-The Pittsburgh Foundation holds the Marguerite Young Scholarship Endowment to distribute $3,500 annually to post-baccalaureate students who are continuing their theological education as Master of Divinity (M.Div.) candidates at Protestant seminaries nationwide.
-Qualified applicants must have completed at least 18 credits, enroll full-time, have interned with a Protestant Church, exhibit moral character for faithful Christian ministry, and submit a one-page essay capturing their personal convictions.
+The Pittsburgh Foundation holds the Marguerite Young Scholarship Endowment to distribute $3,500 annually.
+It’s for post-baccalaureate students.
+They must be continuing their theological education as Master of Divinity (M.Div.) candidates at Protestant seminaries nationwide.
+Qualified applicants must:

 Contact